66Origin/node-necs/doc/doc.md

 ### entity.\_(name) ⇒ [<code>Entity</code>](#Entity)
 Get a child of this entity.

 This function is just an alias for quick-access of `getChild(name)`.
+See that function for more documentation.

 **Kind**: instance method of [<code>Entity</code>](#Entity)
 **Returns**: [<code>Entity</code>](#Entity) - The child or null if it does not exist.